openstax/oer.exports/tools/README.md

 ----------------------------------

 You can install comparepdf with [Homebrew](http://brew.sh/).
-Note: If you have an older installation of Homebrew you might have to update it before installing comparepdf with `brew update`.

     brew install comparepdf

+Note: If `brew install comparepdf` does not work you may need to update Homebrew by running `brew update` first.

 General installation
 --------------------